Coverage Guided Testing for Recurrent Neural Networks: Coverage Guided Test Case Generation

 \section{Coverage Guided Test Case Generation}

-Coverage metrics in Section \ref{sec:metrics} define test conditions that may request particular patterns of long-term or short-term updates of abstracted information across multiple LSTM time steps.
-In this section, we present our method of generating a test suite, i.e., a set of test cases.
-Given an LSTM network and a specific test metric, once a test suite is generated, the \textbf{coverage rate} is the percentage of test conditions that have been satisfied.
-To efficiently achieve high coverage rate, we propose a coverage guided LSTM testing approach as that is outlined in Fig. \ref{fig:arch}.
-We remark that, although we focus on LSTM in this paper, this approach can be easily extended to work with other classes of RNNs with customized recurrent layer structure, including both the test metrics and the test case generation.
+Coverage metrics in Section \ref{sec:metrics} define test conditions that request particular patterns of long/short-term updates of abstracted information across multiple LSTM time steps.
+Given an LSTM network and a specific test metric, the \textbf{coverage rate} denotes the percentage of test conditions that have been satisfied over a set of test cases, i.e., test suite.
+To more efficiently achieve high coverage rate, in this section, we develop the coverage guided test case generation, as outlined in Fig. \ref{fig:arch}.
+We remark that, although focus of this paper is LSTM, the proposed testing approach (including both test metrics and tests generation) can be extended to work with other kinds of RNNs which use customized recurrent layer structures.

-\commentout{ We develop a generic test case generation algorithm to avoid ``gaming against criteria" and maintain the efficiency.
-The following is the general idea of the algorithm.
-All the new test cases are generated by random mutation, and the coverage rate of a test metric is expected to improve with the generation.
-Whenever the coverage rate is noticed to be hard to improve, the gradient awareness will be added to the mutation function.

-} \commentout{Moreover, our algorithms, like most test case generation algorithms, are not competing with specialised fault detection algorithms such as adversarial attacks.
-This aligns with the observation in \cite{GSWH2015} for traditional software testing that, the satisfaction of coverage criteria does not necessarily lead to effective fault detection.
-On the other hand, we believe that, given a test suite, its resulting high coverage with respect to a reasonable test metric and the number of faults found from the test suite provide an evaluation of the robustness of the LSTM network.
-The reasonableness of our test metrics are shown from not only the fact that they capture internal information of LSTM cells (as in Section~\ref{sec:internalinformation}) but also from the experimental results in the next section.}

-The test case generation is detailed in Algorithm \ref{alg:xmainAlgorithm}.
-It starts from a corpus of seed inputs $\testsuite_0$.
-Initially, the test suite $\testsuite$ contains only inputs from $\testsuite_0$ (Line $1$).
+The \testRNN test case generation algorithm is detailed in Alg. \ref{alg:xmainAlgorithm}.
+The test suite $\testsuite$ is initialized with $\testsuite_0$, a corpus of seed inputs (Line $1$).
 New test cases are generated by mutating seed inputs.
-To keep the traceability of test cases for the test oracle automation (Section~\ref{sec:oracle}), we use a mapping $dict$, which maps each test case back to its origin in the seed corpus.
+It keeps the traceability of test cases via a mapping $orig$ that maps each test case generated back to its seed origin.